alvarogarcia7/blog_source/source/_posts/draft-start-tdd-on-refactor.markdown

 Implying that the TDD cycle starts with the red.
 Later on he explains that the cycle continues with green and refactor and back to red.

 But I've been hearing for a while that there're some useful refactors to be done before introducing new code.
-Examples: XXX, XXX, XXX (see Xavi Gost's "La economía del refactoring[^refactoringeconomy]")
+Rings in my head but the only example I have is Xavi Gost's "La economía del refactoring[^refactoringeconomy]"

+###Refactoring
 Let's take a look at the definition of refactor (found [here](http://www.refactoring.com/)):

 > [Refactoring] is a disciplined technique for restructuring an existing body of code, altering its internal structure without changing its external behavior.